TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 * Items
     * Needles's item display now has dithering.
     * Haunted Lamp no longer drops when disabled.
+    * Haunted Lamp actually fires if the follower doesn't exist.
 * Executioner
     * Fixed Execution softlocking the player when failing to land when falling out of bounds.
 * Nemesis Mercenary
     * Improved blacklist for Proliferate's clone.
 * Drones
-    * Shock and Duplicator drones now drop purchaseable interactables when destroyed.
+    * Shock and Duplicator drones now drop purchasable interactables when destroyed.

 ### 0.5.4
 * General